angular/protractor/docs/locators.md

 Using Locators
 ==============

-The heart of end to end tests for webpages is finding DOM elements, interacting with them, and getting information about the current state of your application.
+The heart of end-to-end tests for webpages is finding DOM elements, interacting with them, and getting information about the current state of your application.
 This doc is an overview of how to locate and perform actions on DOM elements using Protractor.

 Overview
 --------